 Now Reading

 Are you ready to make a film?
-From funding to the final product, there’ll be so much on your mind before you set out to.
-But if you’re looking for some inspiration in the written word to get you started, here are valuable recommendations from some very successful indie/filmmakers.
-From tips around filming on low budget to writing strong characters, here are some great books these directors recommend; books that have shaped their understanding of cinema and inspired them to make their own film.
-Add them to your reading list!
+From funding to the final product, there’s understandably, much on your mind before you set out to.
+But if you’re looking for some inspiration in the written word, here are 20 valuable recommendations to get you started.
+From screenwriting to directing, cinematography to editing, these books cover all essential aspects of filmmaking.
+They’ve inspired generations of filmmakers and shaped their understanding of the medium.

 1. Feature Filmmaking at Used-Car Prices by Rick Schmidt